maxmakesmagic/ormos/archive/en/articles/archive/feature/2022/08/dominaria-united-product-overview-2022-08-18.md

 * 1 Theme card that describes the theme of the Jumpstart Booster
 * 20 Total playable cards
-* 2 Rare cards—one random rare or mythic rare from the main set within the theme's mana color and one rare that is unique to Jumpstart Boosters
+* 2 Rare cards—one random rare or mythic rare from the main set within the theme's mana color and one rare that is designed for Jumpstart Boosters
 * 2 Traditional foil lands
 * 5 Non-foil lands
 * 1 Non-foil full-art stained-glass basic land

+The five new rares designed for *Dominaria United* Jumpstart Boosters can also be found in Set Boosters, in both foil and nonfoil, as well as in an extended-art version in Collector Boosters.

 Collector Boosters
 ==================